dorkodu/outsights-sample-app/README.md

 # Outsights

 > **Note:** This repository contains the core code of the Outsights framework.
-If you want to develop an application using Outsights; download this sample app, and read the documentation : [Outsights Documentation](https://libre.dorkodu.com/outsights).
+If you want to develop an application using Outsights; download the sample app, and read the documentation : [Outsights Documentation](https://libre.dorkodu.com/outsights).

 ## Outsights PHP Framework

-Outsights is a stunningly fast PHP nano-framework for building web applications with expressive, elegant, and intuitive syntax.
-We believe development must be an enjoyable, creative experience to be truly fulfilling.
-Outsights attempts to take the pain out of development by easing common tough tasks used in web projects, such as routing, database abstraction, HTTP library, configuration, storage, templating, and caching.
+Outsights is a stunningly fast PHP pico-framework for building web applications with expressive, cool, and intuitive syntax. \
+We believe development can be more enjoyable, creative experience if you can write more clear and lucid code. \
+Outsights wants to achieve this by easing common hard tasks in web apps; such as routing, databases, HTTP, configuration, storage, templating, and caching.

 ## Official Documentation